Vermilion, Illinois, US

 Carry down an excellent path from the road by the rafting outfitters.
 You can put-in right there, but many will opt to carry upstream as much as a quarter-mile to put in above the highway bridge.
 A sweet series of waves are scattered across the wide river.
 Some will offer repeat play, but more will be 'catch-on-the-fly', one-shot play.

 A couple of large tables of rock channel water between them.
 A funky wave forms here.

 The river encounters a tall cliff face and deflects to the left.
 At the end of the cliff, a fine eddy and deep water allow great bow stalls and stern squirts.

-This is usually the highlight of the run.
-A very significant landslide on river-right altered the right side of this drop in Spring 2009.
-Time has helped considerably, and there are now a number of lines boaters use to run this drop, as shown by this YouTube video of runs from May 2012, at 1400 cfs:
+For many, at usual levels, this is the highlight of the run.
+A very significant landslide from river-right altered the right side of this drop in Spring 2009.
+Time has helped considerably, and there are now a few different lines boaters use to run this drop, as shown by this YouTube video of runs from May 2012, at 1400 cfs:

 When flows are right, a pleasant diversion is to carry up this side creek to run a steep grungy falls.
 Unfortunately, Buzzi-Unicem has been (reportedly) increasingly vigilant about patrolling and ticketing trespassers on its property.
 Thus, we cannot recommend hiking up to this drop.
 Do so at your own risk.
 See the full description of Bailey Creek

 A wonderful wave forms here at a good variety of flows.
 Rocks on shore are often used as a lunch stop.